-In accordance with guidance from the TEA, each student's SPECIAL EDUCATION DEPT is encouraged to offer to convene ARD committee meetings to develop emergency contingency plans as part of a student's IEP that provides for virtual or other remote services and instruction during periods of cessation of normal school operations in response to a natural disaster, pandemic and/or other public health and safety crisis in accordance with federal, state and local authorities.
-A student's SPECIAL EDUCATION DEPT may also propose that a student's ARD committee and the parent(s) or guardian(s) agree to modify a student's IEP to include a separate schedule of related services and accommodations that will be followed during periods of remote or virtual instruction.
-Each SPECIAL EDUCATION DEPT, together with input from the parent or guardian and the student's ARD committee, may choose to use the model Special Education Emergency Contingency Plan developed by the TEA or other plan as determined by the District.
+In accordance with guidance from the TEA, the Diagnostician is encouraged to offer to convene ARD committee meetings to develop emergency contingency plans as part of a student's IEP that provides for virtual or other remote services and instruction during periods of cessation of normal school operations in response to a natural disaster, pandemic and/or other public health and safety crisis in accordance with federal, state and local authorities.
+The Diagnostician may also propose that a student's ARD committee and the parent(s) or guardian(s) agree to modify a student's IEP to include a separate schedule of related services and accommodations that will be followed during periods of remote or virtual instruction.
+The Diagnostician together with input from the parent or guardian and the student's ARD committee, may choose to use the model Special Education Emergency Contingency Plan developed by the TEA or other plan as determined by the District.